rawiriblundell/linux_speedrun/README.md

 ▓▒░$ alias ls="/bin/ksh $PWD/ls"
 ```

+We could make a shell based `ls` that gives more detail by running a battery
+of tests against each fs object, for now we just need to know what's in the current dir.
+Perhaps the only change worth adding would be a directory test - if it's a dir, append a `/`.
+Maybe something to revisit later...

 ### `addln`

 We may want to add a line to a file.
 Normally this would be a `echo "content" >> file`, but